ElAlef/ProyectoFullstack/README.md

 - Provide personalized reminders.
 - Suggest specialists by geographical proximity, among others.

-### It will also allow the page administrator to keep an orderly control of their services and patients.
+### It will also allow the web page administrator to keep an orderly control of their services and patients.

 # ProyectoFullstack